 Read more about our Volunteer Trustees here.

 In 2014, I wrote a short email to PT in the Park listing off ALL the reasons I didn't think I could attend, from not being fit enough, too shy and overweight, to it being SO early at 9:00am on a Saturday.
-The PTITP team, unfazed replied - see you on Saturday.. and they did and then for most weekends for the last 6 years.
+The PTITP team, unfazed replied - see you on Saturday.. and they did and then for most weekends for the last 8 years.
 In 2015, the PT in the Park Trust was formed to raise funding and awareness of this free to all weekly event.
-As a founding Trustee I have not only enjoyed bringing this experience to other Cantabrians of all ages, shapes and abilities but thrived on being involved in fundraising from cooking meals at Ronald McDonald House, to promoting PT in the Park as a Z Good in the Hood participant.
-Ever seen a Unicorn working out at Hagley Park, you would have when we fundraised for the SPCA a couple of years ago!
+As a founding Trustee I have not only enjoyed bringing this experience to other Cantabrians of all ages, shapes and abilities but thrived on being involved in fundraising from promoting PT in the Park as a Z Good in the Hood participant to helping curate the mighty Annual PT in the Park Quiz.
 When people ask me about coming along for the first time, it's a pretty easy response ... 'see you on Saturday'

 I’m described as a genuine, thoughtful and knowledgable guy with a quirky sense of humour.
 I’m very sociable and pretty easy to get along with.
 I’m supported by a great bunch of people in my personal life, friends are family to me.

 I lead a very active and energetic lifestyle.
 Running is my thing (although I can’t say no to a burpee).
-I’ve achieved many half marathons and for the first time ran a full marathon in 2019 and an Ultra marathon in 2021.
+I’ve achieved many half marathons a full marathon in 2019 and an Ultra marathon in 2021.